 If you are like me and hundreds of other marketers on Pinterest, you likely saw a dip in your Pinterest analytics at the end of 2020.
 We were doing #allthethings but nothing was working.
 Maybe it was due to an algorithm change.
 Maybe it was due to something Pinterest was working on behind the scenes (aka the analytics update in Jan 2021).
 We will never know.
 However, the one thing I do know is that Pinterest is continually growing and evolving.
 That means, our marketing strategy on Pinterest has to grow and evolve too.
 Like using the latest pin format: Idea Pins.
 (Formerly known as Story Pins)

 Around that time, I was able to get early access to the newest pin format…Story Pins.
 I started to play around and test them out on my client’s accounts, as well as, my own.
 I noticed immediately the reach and engagements these pins were getting as soon as they were published.
 The satisfaction of hitting refresh to see the numbers keep jumping up was pure joy.
 My static image pins would take days, if not weeks to get even double-digit impressions and only a few engagements.
 So I knew this was something I was going to work into my Pinterest strategy for 2021.

-Now, there is one downfall to Story Pins and this is a complaint I’ve heard from every business owner who has used them.
-Story Pins do not link anywhere.
+Currently, there is one downfall to Idea Pins and this is a complaint I’ve heard from every business owner who has used them.
+Idea Pins do not link anywhere.
 Meaning, they live on Pinterest only and can not directly send users to a destination URL.

 Pinterest simply wants what every other social platform wants – for users to stay on their site longer.
 Because of this “little” detail, many people have jumped ship from creating Story Pins.

 The other factor that plays a part here is the Pinterest algorithm.
-When someone engages with your pins, Pinterest will see that as an interest and serve up more of your content to them.
+When someone engages with your pins, Pinterest will see that as an interest and will continue to serve up more of your content to them.

-Here is where the Story Pin strategy comes in.
-The reason I highly recommend Story Pins right now is that they are new to the platform.
+Here is where the Idea Pin strategy comes in.
+The reason I highly recommend Idea Pins right now is that they are new to the platform.
 Just like any new feature, Pinterest wants this to be successful so they give this pin format more reach.
-(NOTE: You also have the option to add up to 10 topic tags to your story pins which helps Pinterest know who to show them to.
+(NOTE: You also have the option to add up to 10 topic tags to your idea pins which help Pinterest know who to show them to.
 So don’t skimp on these.)

-Quick note – Story Pins are the perfect solution for businesses who do not blog.
+Quick note – Idea Pins are the perfect solution for businesses that do not have a blog.
 You know you have content you could blog about, but blogging takes time (hello, that’s why I don’t regularly publish new blog posts…).
-Think of your Story Pins as a micro-blog.
+Think of your Idea Pins as a micro-blog.